 Gaining muscles requires a large amount of protein and calories, but if you eat and exercise in the wrong way, those calories can easily turn into fat instead.

-Transforming your body composition doesn’t completely start at the gym, though.
+Learning how to bulk without getting fat doesn’t completely start at the gym, though.
 It starts in the kitchen.

-The First Step: Clean Eating
+1. Clean Eating

 Clean eating focuses on three main food sources, in this order: lean protein, low-glycemic carbs, and healthy fats.
 You’re looking for high-quality, nutrient-packed foods.